robinozer/chefs-table/README.md

     - desired date and time of the booking (required),
     - number of adults and children attending (required),
     - an optional message to the restaurant (e.g. to specify if the booking is for a birthday celebration).
+  - Placeholders were put in place for easier use of the form.

  ![SCREENSHOT OF BOOKING FORM](media/screenshot-booking-form.png)